stevekochscience/sqlschool/_posts/2014-02-01-aggregation-functions.markdown

     SELECT AVG(high)
       FROM tutorial.aapl_historical_stock_price

+There are some cases in which you will want to treat null values as 0.
+For these cases, you'll want to write a statement that changes the nulls to 0 (covered in a [later lesson](/intermediate/case.html)).

 <div class="practice-prob">
   Write a query that calculates the average daily trade volume for Apple stock.
 </div>